hanami/guides/content/v2.1/views/templates-and-partials.md

 Every view has a template, which is given the values from the view's [exposures](/v2.1/views/input-and-exposures) and then used to render the view's output.

-Templates in Hanami are kept the `templates/` directory in the root of `app/` and each slice directory.
+Templates are kept the `templates/` directory in the root of `app/` and each slice directory.

 Each view looks for a template that matches its name.
 For example, given a `Books::Show` view, a template named `books/show` will be located within the templates directory.